MetPX/sarracenia/docs/source/How2Guides/UPGRADING.rst

 3.0.59
 ------

+*NOTICE*: can now subscribe to multiple brokers, and publish to multiple brokers with a single configuration.

 *CHANGE*: python API *bindings* being replaced by *subscriptions.* API is quite different, see examples.
 *Subscriptions* enables multi-queue and multi-broker support for subscribing.

+*CHANGE*: python API post_ settings being replaced by *publishers.* need to build sarracenia.config.publisher.Publisher structure now to publish messages.
+It enables publishing to multiple destinations.

 3.0.58